edoardoColi/inject_dffrun/README.md

 Deployer for "Distributed FastFlow"

 Execute script "setup.sh" for download all necessary files or specify where is Fastflow and Cereal directory.
-	FastFlow and Cereal need to be in the same directory.
+	(FastFlow and Cereal need to be in the same directory.)	#TODO cen split into two

 Setup parameters in "setup.sh" in case you need:
 `DEBUG` to enable the debug in Makefile compilation.